What are radiant barriers?

 Radiant barriers are materials that are installed in buildings (can be in walls or roof) to reduce heat during summer time and to keep the heat loss in winter, and hence to reduce building or home heating and cooling energy usage and electric bills to keep the environment safe.

 The potential benefit of attic radiant barriers or radiant barrier insulation is primarily in reducing air-conditioning cooling or warming loads in warm or hot climates respectively.
 Radiant barriers usually consist of a thin sheet or coating of a highly reflective material, normally aluminum, applied to one or both sides of a number of materials.
+If you need metal supply in Dallas for your project, this is a supplier we recommend.

 This material includes Kraft paper, plastic films, cardboard, plywood sheathing, and air infiltration barrier material depending on the construction.